mythaxis/WorkSpace/content/posts/2008-05-14-anti-ethics.md

 Fast Track: Day 3.

-_“Our envy of others devours us most of all.”_
+_"Our envy of others devours us most of all."_

 This cheery Power Point statement greets us at 08:01; only WorkSpace could subvert a gloomy Solzhenityism into a management training slide show.
 After two days of this crushing shit I can only assume that this pithy call to arms is going to form the policy core of yet another exercise in share holder value enhancement credo.
 The official title of the day’s module is (deep breath):